 - You can drive or take an Uber to Le Bonheur Crocodile Farm.
 If you take Uber, the driver will wait for you.
 You’ll pay a little extra for him to wait for you.
 The Uber ride that we took was about $20.
 We caught a ride back with some of the other folks we met there.

-Looking for more posts to inspire you?
+Looking for more posts on Africa?
 Start here:

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Subscribe to our newsletter and get the best travel tips and inspirational stories delivered monthly.
 No spam, no sales pitches – TRAVEL!

 Brit On The Move™ Travel Resources

 Ready to book your next trip?
 Use these resources that work: